 Keeping our adorable little ghosts and goblins safe this Halloween

 The big night is around the corner – when children don their costumes and head out for a evening of trick or treating.
-But those same costumes, without a few precautions, can pose hazards explains childhood safety expert Pamela Fuselli of Safe Kids.
+But those same costumes, without a few precautions, can pose hazards explains childhood safety expert Pamela Fuselli of the safety advocacy group, Parachute.